oracle-livelabs/developer/python-and-database-scripting/lab-7-type-handlers/type-handlers.md

 In this lab, you had an opportunity to try out connecting Python to the Oracle Database.
 You have learned how to:
-* Use type handlers in order to alter data that is fetch from or sent to the database.
+* Use type handlers in order to alter data that is fetched from or sent to the database.

 ## Acknowledgements